arkency/posts/posts/2018-09-18-3-ways-to-make-your-ruby-object-thread-safe.md

 SUBSCRIBERS = Subscribers.new
 ```

-Although to be honest, I am not sure if `synchronize` is needed for method which don't change the data such as `notify`...
+Although to be honest, I am not sure if `synchronize` is needed for a method which does not change the state such as `notify`...

 But instead of going that way, you might prefer to use already existing classes such as [`Concurrent::Array`](http://ruby-concurrency.github.io/concurrent-ruby/master/Concurrent/Array.html) and going with the previous method.